felsenhower/partdiff_tester/README.md

 ### `shuffle`

 Shuffle the test cases.
 Might be handy if you want to quickly test 10 random cases or so (`--shuffle --max-num-tests=10`).

+### `allow-extra-iterations`

+When choosing termination by precision, an implementation of partdiff that has been parallelized with MPI might perform more iterations than the serial reference implementation.
+In general, this behaviour is allowed, as long as the output (matrix and residuum) is identical to the reference implementation's output when it performs the same number of iterations.

+Example:

+When started with the parameters `1 1 0 2 1 1e-4`, the reference implementation terminates after 48 iterations with a residuum of `9.154544e-05`.

+With the same parameters, an `mpi-partdiff` might terminate after 50 iterations with a residuum of `6.669574e-05` (which is better).

+When starting the reference implementation with the parameters `1 1 0 2 2 50`, it also terminates after 50 iterations with a resiuum of `6.669574e-05`.

+Therefore, the `mpi-partdiff` can be considered correct.

+Allowed values for this parameter are:
+- `--allow-extra-iterations=0`: Do not allow extra iterations (default)
+- `--allow-extra-iterations=<n>`: Allow `n` iterations more than the serial implementation does
+- `--allow-extra-iterations=-1`: Allow an unlimited number of extra iterations

+> [!IMPORTANT]
+> Since `partdiff_tester` probably needs to execute the reference implementation in the described scenario, it is best to always pass `--reference-source=auto` alongside this parameter.
+Otherwise, the tests will likely fail.